On this page :

-To ensure alignment on key priorities, our goal-setting process begins with the president and chief executive officer and cascades through the organization.
-Goals are established by each of the business units in key areas that will drive the most value:
+Alignment on key priorities through our goal-setting process begins with the president and chief executive officer and cascades through the organization.
+Goals are established by each of the business units in key performance areas that will drive value:

-We ensure our executives’ focus is linked with the interests of our shareholders by driving alignment on key priorities, and tying executive compensation directly to the achievement of our goals and strategy.
+We ensure our executives’ focus is linked with the interests of our shareholders through alignment on key priorities, and tying executive incentive compensation to the achievement of our goals and strategy.

 Consistent pay-for-performance approach

 To deliver sustained performance and increased shareholder value, it is essential that we attract, engage and retain talented, capable executives who can lead and execute business plans that position us for long-term success.
-One of the ways we do this is by designing and implementing compensation plans, policies and programs that provide an attractive and competitive total compensation opportunity.
+One way we do this is by designing and implementing compensation plans, policies and programs that provide an attractive and competitive total compensation opportunity.

-This is demonstrated in the total direct compensation we provide to executives, which has a significant portion (70% to 85% for senior executives) at risk, in the form of short, medium and long-term performance-based pay.
-Annual, medium and long-term incentive plans are tied directly to operational performance and to absolute and relative increases in shareholder return.
+This is demonstrated in the total direct compensation provided to executives, which has a significant portion at risk (70-85% for senior executives), in the form of short, medium and long-term performance-based pay.
+The annual, medium and long-term incentive plans are tied directly to operational performance measures, to absolute increases in share price and to our relative increase in shareholder return compared to peers.

 Our incentive-based pay-for-performance design provides executives with the opportunity to increase their compensation when above-target operational and shareholder return performance is achieved and limits their compensation when performance warrants.